dollaransh17/Artha_Guide_Code_Red_with_Rag_VectorDB/LOAN_ADVISOR_README.md

 ---

 ### 5️⃣ **Business Model & WhatsApp Bot** 📈
-Explore ArthaGuide's revenue model and try the WhatsApp bot demo.
+“ArthaGuide has six revenue streams— "-------"
+But our biggest growth driver is right here — the WhatsApp Bot Demo.”

 **Features:**
 - ✅ **6 Revenue Streams**: